CeMOS-Mannheim/M2ara/README.md

 To replicate the results shown use the following parameters:

 -   under Settings set File Format to mzML
--   set Concentration unit to nM
+-   set Concentration unit to uM
 -   set Normalization/re-calibration *m/z* to 354.1418 (D4-E3S, [M-H]<sup>-</sup>)
 -   set recalibration tolerance to 0.1 Da
 -   set normalization to *m/z*